 - The insurer will waive your premium payments in the event of a disability

 In the event that you suffer a disease or injury that renders you disabled, this rider helps to lessen the potential financial difficulties.
+This rider pays out a monthly benefit if you are unable to perform the duties of your occupation due to a covered disability.
 You won’t be required to pay monthly premiums if you have this rider and a disability.
 The waiver covers both the main life insurance policy and any additional riders you may have added.
 However, the term “disability” might be interpreted in a limited way, therefore you should carefully review your policy.

 Mortgage Disability Insurance